 You practice CBT (cognitive behavioural therapy) as a main approach for eating disorders.
 What are the benefits of this treatment?

 I think my approach is actually much more eclectic.
 CBT has a good evidence base for treatment of Eating Disorders, but in clinical settings it can be difficult to stick to one therapy rigidly.
 However, CBT can be beneficial as it can support people to consider other ways of thinking.
 Everyone has certain thinking patterns and styles and these become much more rigid where eating is disordered, particularly in the case of Anorexia.
-A therapist using CBT should gently support a patient to discover new ideas and beliefs, which can be tested out, and which ultimately aims to influence a patient’s feelings and behaviours.
-However, there are many other treatment approaches which are beneficial, such as Dialectical Behaviour Therapy, Interpersonal Therapy, Family Therapy and I am a big believer in the importance of the therapeutic alliance in the treatment of Eating Disorders.
+A psychologist using CBT should gently support a patient to discover new ideas and beliefs, which can be tested out, and which ultimately aims to influence a patient’s feelings and behaviours.
+However, there are many other treatment approaches that are beneficial, such as Dialectical Behaviour Therapy, Interpersonal Therapy, Family Therapy and I am a big believer in the importance of the therapeutic alliance in the treatment of Eating Disorders.

-What do you feel could and should be done to improve the treatment services of patients with eating disorders?
+Dr Amy Wood-Mitchell, as a psychologist expert in CBT, what do you feel could and should be done to improve the treatment services of patients with eating disorders?

 In regards to the general public and an outsiders opinion of eating disorders, we know that stereotypes and stigmas are rife.
 What do you think could be done to better unafflicted individuals understandings of eating disorders?